-5.10 Unit selection
+5.10 Unit enrolments

-Students who are admitted to courses at CHC are provided with information to access the MyCHC portal to complete their unit selections.

-For each semester of their courses, students need to complete their unit selection via MyCHC.
-Students will be notified when unit selections for each semester become available.
+Students who are admitted to courses at CHC are provided with information to access the MyCHC portal to complete their unit enrolments.
+For each semester of their courses, students need to complete their unit enrolments via MyCHC.
+Students will be notified when unit enrolments for each semester become available.